ReactiveX/RxSwift/README.md

 ### [Swift Package Manager](https://github.com/apple/swift-package-manager)

 > **Note**: There is a critical cross-dependency bug affecting many projects including RxSwift in Swift Package Manager.
-We've [filed a bug (SR-12303)](https://bugs.swift.org/browse/SR-12303) in early 2020 but have eno answer yet.
+We've [filed a bug (SR-12303)](https://bugs.swift.org/browse/SR-12303) in early 2020 but have no answer yet.
 Your mileage may vary.
+A partial workaround can be found [here](https://github.com/ReactiveX/RxSwift/issues/2127#issuecomment-717830502).

 Create a `Package.swift` file.